The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of

-The results of this Section demonstrate that a correct description of the different ejection-times of release of chemical elements of different mass stars contributing as core-collapse SNe is important in order to properly describe the abundance ratios of various chemical elements, in particular in the case of metal-poor stars and their scatter.
-We have shown that our model is able to reproduce different levels of scatter in $\alpha$ and neutron-capture elements, which is encouraging given that a similar behaviour is found observationally.
-Furthermore, we have shown that also the number of predicted very metal-poor stars in the first 200 Myrs can be affected, as well as the star formation itself, given the impact on the cooling rates.
-Having seen that the model shows the expected features when multiple explosion times are assumed for SNII, we now turn our attention to a more realistic context, and analyse simulations in a cosmological context.
+The results of this Section show that a correct description of the different ejection-times of release of chemical elements of different mass stars contributing as core-collapse SNe is important in order to properly describe the early enrichment phases of the ISM in galaxies, and the abundances and scatter of the very metal-poor stars.
+We have shown the effects of differential enrichment using isolated simulations, but the same results are reproduced in cosmological runs, in terms of the changes in abundance ratios and scatter (see Appendix~\ref{app:cosmo}) although with a higher level of complexity due to the cosmological evolution.